ekcasey/tw_ac_vagrant_workshop/README.md

 ### Test With Serverspec

 As we have written this recipe we have been manually testing our work by logging into the VM and verifying its state from the command line.
-However we can write tests to automate this
+However we want to treat our infrastructure as similarly to real code as possible.
+Therefore we will automated our testing.
+You will notice that within

 ### Add Another Platform